-When a power-up self-test fails, the module may enter either the Fatal Error state or the Soft Error State.
+When a power-up self-test fails, the module will enter the Fatal Error state.
 When a conditional self-test fails, the module will enter the Soft Error state.
 The module can recover from the Fatal Error state if power is cycled or if the ESKM is rebooted.
 An HP User can reset the module when it is in the Fatal Error State.
 No other services are available in the Fatal Error state.
 The module can recover from the Soft Error state if power is cycled.
-With the exception of the firmware load test and Diffie-Hellman primitive test, the only service that is available in the Soft Error state is the FIPS status output via port 9081 (default).
 A User can connect to port 9081 and find the error message indicating the failure of FIPS self-tests.
 Access to port 9081 does not require authentication.